 Quick-Reference Guide: Matching Rebar Grade to Application

-The following table summarizes typical grade selections based on common structural requirements. *Final specification should always be confirmed by a qualified structural engineer.
+The following table summarizes typical grade selections based on common structural requirements.

 Application